lisaover/MITxCompSciPython/GoodProgrammingPractices/WordGameInstructions/README.md

-PDF files with instructions for the Word game problem set<br/>
+PDF files with instructions for the Word Game problem set<br/>
 Also contains a python file with test code supplied by MITx